alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Handling Time
 =============

 When performing feature engineering with temporal data, it is paramount to carefully select the data that is used for calculations.
-By annotating :term:`entities <entity>` with a **time index** column and providing a **cutoff time** during feature calculation, Featuretools will automatically pass only data up to that point in time into any calculations.
+By annotating :term:`entities <entity>` with a **time index** column and providing a **cutoff time** during feature calculation, Featuretools will automatically filter out data after that point in time before running any calculations.

 What is a Time Index?
 ---------------------